gayeongpark/gayeongpark.github.io/_posts/2024-04-29-General-Concept.md

 startPlaying(myPodcastPlayer, "interesting_podcast.mp3"); // Outputs: Streaming podcast from file: interesting_podcast.mp3
 ```

-## Duck typing
+## Duck typing (dynamic typing system)

-Duck typing is a dynamic typing concept that **determines an object's type by what methods and properties it has**, not what it is supposed to be.
+Duck typing is a dynamic typing concept that **determines an object's type by what methods and properties it has**, not what it is named to be.
+The type check happens at runtime.

 Python example,